AchoArnold/ubresources/README.md

 <h4>TO DO  (Pre-release)</h4>
 * Core Application
-- [ ]  Create a means of uploading pictures to my dropbox account
+- [ ] Create a means of uploading pictures to my drop box account

 <h4>TO DO (Final-Release)</h4>